ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 {: codeblock}

-Provision a {{site.data.keyword.databases-for-elasticsearch}} Isolated instance with the same `"members_host_flavor"` -p parameter, setting it to the desired Isolated size.
+Provision a {{site.data.keyword.databases-for-elasticsearch}} Isolated instance with the same `"members_host_flavor"` -p parameter, set to the desired Isolated size.
 Available hosting sizes and their `host_flavor value` parameters are listed in [Table 1](#host-flavor-parameter-cli).
 For example, `{"members_host_flavor": "b3c.4x16.encrypted"}`.
 Note that since the host flavor selection includes CPU and RAM sizes (`b3c.4x16.encrypted` is 4 CPU and 16 RAM), this request does not accept both, an Isolated size selection and separate CPU and RAM allocation selections.

 ```terraform
 data "ibm_resource_group" "group" {